UUIDs Explained: The Math Behind 36-Character Identifiers

 A practical decision guide:

-- Legacy systems that need sortable UUIDs without migration: UUIDv6 โ wire-compatible with v1 but index-friendly.
+- Legacy systems that need sortable UUIDs without migration: UUIDv6.
+Wire-compatible with v1 but index-friendly.

 Conclusion